NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/False Tarrasque.md

 abilities_mid:
   - name: ""
   - name: "Flee"
-    desc: "`pf2:r` (polymorph,primal) **Trigger** A creature makes a hostile action against the false tarrasque while its Titanic Transformation is active.\n**Effect** Before the triggering action is resolved, the false tarrasque becomes Invisible until the end of its next turn.
+    desc: "`pf2:r` (polymorph,primal) **Trigger** A creature makes a hostile action against the false tarrasque while its Titanic Transformation is active.\n* * *\n\n**Effect** Before the triggering action is resolved, the false tarrasque becomes [[undefined]] until the end of its next turn.
 This might force the creature to make a DC 11 Flat check to target the false tarrasque.
 After the triggering action, the false tarrasque's Titanic Transformation ends."

 attacks:
   - name: ""